-A variety of local mini-market and food vendors are available near popular spots, like Tanjung Gelam beach.
+A variety of local mini-market and food vendors are available near popular spots, like Tanjung Gelam Beach.
 There are toilets and changing rooms as well.
 On the other hand, it will be hard to find proper facilities on the uninhabited islands.
 So better prepare and bring water and snacks.

 There is plenty of accommodations to choose from a humble homestay, mid to a luxury villa, to a luxurious resort with an ocean view.
-For the culinary spot, visit Karimun Jawa square or as the locals called Alun-Alun.
+For the culinary spot, visit Karimun Jawa Square, or as the locals called Alun-Alun.
 The place is quite down-to-earth, with small tables and floor mats.
 But it has various seafood and grilled menu at reasonable prices.
 The square opens after 6 PM so it is best for a dinner option.

 How To Get To Karimun Jawa Island

 In summary, there are 3 options to get to the island from the nearest city like Semarang and Surabaya.
 First, go with a small plane that will fly passengers straight to the island.
-Previously, before the pandemic, there was a flight from Semarang airport and Surabaya Airport.
+Previously, before the pandemic, there was a flight from Semarang Airport and Surabaya Airport.
 The flight fare cost around Rp300.000 to Rp400.000 for a one-way trip.
 However, the flight has not returned to normal until now.

-The second option is to go by public ferry from Semarang harbor the Tanjung Mas.
+The second option is to go by public ferry from Semarang Harbor to the Tanjung Mas.
 The journey from Tanjung Mas harbor to Karimun Jawa will take 7 hours.
 And right now there is only 1 ferry that departs every Friday at 11 PM and arrives the next morning in Karimun Jawa.
-The ferry fares range from Rp108.000 for an economy class to Rp329.000 for the 1st class.
+The ferry fares range from Rp108.000 for economy class to Rp329.000 for the 1st class.

-The last one is using a ferry or fast boat from Kartini harbor in Jepara.
-The trip will take around 5 to 6 hours using a ferry with fares of Rp59.000 for an economy class.
+The last one is using a ferry or fast boat from Kartini Harbor in Jepara.
+The trip will take around 5 to 6 hours using a ferry with fares of Rp59.000 for economy class.
 And Rp100.000 for the VIP class, the difference is VIP gets an airconditioning seating area.
 The ferry departs at 7 AM from Kartini harbor on Monday, Wednesday, Friday, and Saturday.